This documentation covers a development version of IPython. The development version may differ significantly from the latest stable release.

 For instructions on how to make a developer install see Installing the development version.

 All pull requests should usually be made against

-master, if a Pull Request
+main, if a Pull Request

 need to be backported to an earlier release; then it should be tagged with the

 If you tag a pull request with a milestone before merging the pull request,

 main, then our backport bot should automatically create

 a corresponding pull-request that backport on the correct branch.

 If you have write access to the IPython repository you can also just mention the backport bot to do the work for you.
 The bot is evolving so instructions may be different.
 At the time of this writing you can use:

 The bot will attempt to backport the current pull-request and issue a PR if possible.